belgaard/Leantest/Inside_LeanTest_Net.md

 - The *mock-for-data builder* passes data to mock implementations.
 Mock implementations *substitute production code* by implementing one or more interfaces, such as `IMyExternalDependency`, along with `IMockForData<T>` for all relevant data types `T`.
 - The *state handler builder* passes data to state handler implementations.
 State handler implementations manage state of direct external dependencies by implementing  `IStateHandler<T>` for all relevant data types `T`.
 A state handler will never substitute production code.

 Since mocks substitute production code, we will mock as little as possible, thereby putting as much code under test as possible.
 And when we mock, we will try to not mock away any production code which is relevant to put under test.
-Key to this is to define façade interfaces TODO: link representing external dependencies; these interfaces are defined such that a production code implementation contains no logic, only pass-through to the actual external dependency.
+Key to this is to define façade interfaces representing external dependencies; these interfaces are defined such that a production code implementation contains no logic, only pass-through to the actual external dependency.

 State handlers are typically used to handle data in database(s), but can also be used to handle other state, such as data in a distributed cache or a file system.
 In either case, a state handler must take full responsibility for handling the data.
 For a SQL database, that would involve deleting/inserting data in a way which respects referential integrity.
 Naturally, such destructive behaviour assumes ownership of the database.